clark800/entropass/README.md

 Next
 ----
-* Require domain not empty
-* Store timestamp in site records for future sync feature
 * Decide on licensing
 * Release firefox add-on
 * Add readme to github with screenshots (popup and options page)